MUSIC and the MOVING IMAGE IX

 New York, NY 10012

 NYU Resident Hall Accomodations: Applications for NYU housing will be accepted on a first come, first serve basis.
 Space is limited for on-campus housing.
-Please note that all housing forms received after March 24th will be accepted on a space available basis only.
+Please note that all housing forms received after a date to be determined will be accepted on a space available basis only.
 Click here for more specific housing information.

 Dining Options: For a list of available dining locations please visit http://www.campusdish.com/en-US/CSE/NYU.
 Dining locations will be open Monday through Friday from 7am to 8pm.
 There are also many local dining establishments within walking distance.